PRANEETH-REDDY-23899/Blog-site-cms/README.md

 ## DevProjects Challenge

 As mentioned, these files are here to help get started with a DevProjects challenge.
 Please visit the [challenge page](#) to learn more about the challenge.

-## Tutorial

-You can [watch this video](https://youtu.be/4wD00RT6d-g) to see how Kevin uses Eleventy, Netlify, and Netlify CMS to create a full-featured blog site built entirely with static files.